-“Jim Crow Laws” a brief American story
+“Jim Crow Laws” in America, a story

 Jim Crow Laws are featured on this date.
 These were any of the laws that enforced racial segregation in the American South between the end of the formal Reconstruction period (1877) and the beginning of the strong civil-rights movement (1950s).

-Apartheid, Africa’s “Jim Crow”
+Apartheid, Africa’s “Jim Crow” is Installed

 *On this date in 1950, the Population Registration Act No 30 of 1950 began in South Africa; the beginning of South African Apartheid.